New Year’s resolutions are typically goals that we set for the coming year and results we plan to achieve.

 There is nothing more important than what is unfolding in this moment.
 Everything else is meaningless noise.
 Stay active: I try to sweat at least three times a week and I have a stretching routine I do often throughout the week.
 I am Kapha so I sometimes find it difficult to get my body moving.
 I have found that getting my heart to race for even a couple of minutes every day has an impact on my stamina, my overall energy, and my ability to be even more active.
 Don’t make a big deal out of it but try to raise your heart rate every day.

 Hug the people you love and make sure they feel seen and loved.
 Family is at the heart of my life.
 When the four of us are at peace with each other and everybody feels seen, inspired, happy, and well, the heart is happy.
 When the heart is happy, there is nothing we can’t do together.
 We tell each other that we love each other every day and we hug a lot!

-Don't eat after 7pm: Intermittent fasting is highly recommended by nutritionists and naturopaths.
+Don't eat after 7 pm: Intermittent fasting is highly recommended by nutritionists and naturopaths.
 It gives your digestive system a rest so your body can focus its energy on other important functions.
-I have done a few 18-hour fasts but what I tend to do on a regular basis is to give my digestive system a full 12 hours of rest.
+I have done a few 18-hour fasts but what I tend to do regularly is to give my digestive system a full 12 hours of rest.
 All that is required is to resist the temptation to snack before bedtime.

 Fall asleep with your desired feelings in your awareness.
 As Wayne Dyer used to say, you will stew for 8 hours in the state that you fall asleep in.